wbadart/blog/_posts/2017-03-31-NGINX-+-HTTPS.md

 ### Five - adding a site/ profit

 For the purposes of this example, the first HTTPS-enabled server we'll be creating is a simple static file server.
-Add the following to the new file `/etc/nginx/sites-enabled/example.conf`:
+Add the following to the new file:

 ```
+# /etc/nginx/sites-enabled/example.conf
 server {
     listen 80;
     listen [::]:80;